SlaterJamesSmith/co-working-project/README.md

 * _diversity_
 * _security_

-Productive Focus: _As someone focused on staying productive in my workspace, I want to avoid distraction and inefficiency._
+__Productive Focus__: _As someone focused on staying productive in my workspace, I want to avoid distraction and inefficiency._
 * _access to work resources_
 * _access to quiet space_
 * _work setting variety_
 * _access to privacy_
 * _spacious_

-Culture Focus: _As someone focused on a culture of independence/entrepreneurship, I want reflections of my values and identity in my workspace._
+__Culture Focus__: _As someone focused on a culture of independence/entrepreneurship, I want reflections of my values and identity in my workspace._
 * _reflections of self in workspace_
 * _personality in interior design_
 * _signs of "local" focus_
 * _DIY aesthetic_

-Non-tech Focus: _As a non-tech-industry person and non-coder, I want to be able to be productive and accepted in a workspace that usually doesn't cater to my needs._
+__Non-tech Focus__: _As a non-tech-industry person and non-coder, I want to be able to be productive and accepted in a workspace that usually doesn't cater to my needs._
 * _writing, design, ad, and editing resources_
 * _ability to take and make phone calls_
 * _ability to host in-person meetings_
 * _networking opportunities_

-Convenience Focus: _As someone focused on convenience in my workplace, I want easy access to resources that make my life easier._
+__Convenience Focus__: _As someone focused on convenience in my workplace, I want easy access to resources that make my life easier._
 * _food / sacks / coffee / tea_
 * _kitchen / food storage_
 * _mass transit access_
 * _lots of amenities_
 * _gym access_

-Community Focus: _As someone focused on community, I want ways to foster connection in my workspace._
+__Community Focus__: _As someone focused on community, I want ways to foster connection in my workspace._
 * _communal work spaces_
 * _classes offered_
 * _communal meals_